-- (1) To major in School Music, a student must have reached a satisfactory degree To major in School Music, a student must have reached a satistactory degree of achievement in Voice, or in some instrument, before entering college.
+(1) To major in School Music, a student must have reached a satisfactory degree of achievement in Voice, or in some instrument, before entering college.
 A musical aptitude test will be given each student near the beginning of the first year of study.
-Sixteen credits are necessary in individual instruction and must include 4 credits in Piano and 4 credits in Voice.
-Class instruction may not be substituted for individual instruction.
-Presentation of both Junior and Senior recitals is recommended.
-Continuous enrollment in any one of the music organizations is required.
+(2) Twelve credits are necessary in individual instruction and must include 4 credits in Piano and 4 credits in Voice.

+(3) Class instruction may not be substituted for individual instruction.

+(4) Presentation of both Junior and Senior recitals is recommended.

-- (5) Continuous enrollment in any one of the music organizations is required.
+(5) Continuous enrollment in any one of the music organizations is required.
 Public school music majors may not count more than six hours of this credit toward the degree.